kitihounel/pb-frontend/notes/router-notes.md

 ```

 The `AdminComponent` template shoud include a `router-outlet` element for intern routing.
 The code sample also uses relative routing.
-Usind path begining with `./` indicates routing
+Using path begining with `./` indicates routing
 inside the current module.
 ```html
 <h3>ADMIN</h3>